 Dennis is a frequent Continuing Legal Education speaker on panels covering mediation, litigation, advocacy, evidence and trial tactics.
 He is a 1985 graduate of Georgetown University Law Center.

-- Named 2020 "Lawyer of the Year" for Personal Injury Litigation - Defendants in Manchester, NH by The Best Lawyers in America
+- Recognized as 2020 "Lawyer of the Year" for Personal Injury Litigation - Defendants in Manchester, NH by The Best Lawyers in America

 - Selected for The Best Lawyers in America list of Best Personal Injury Trial Lawyers for the past 14 years